Goonellabah

 Health performance in Goonellabah is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Goonellabah faces substantial health challenges, according to AreaSearch's assessment of mortality rates and chronic condition prevalence.
-Notably high prevalence of common health conditions is observed across both younger and older age cohorts.
+Goonellabah faces significant health challenges as per AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are substantial across both younger and older age groups.

-Private health cover stands at approximately 50% of the total population (~6,949 people), lower than the national average of 55.7%.
-Mental health issues and asthma are the most prevalent medical conditions in the area, affecting 11.2 and 10.0% of residents respectively.
-Conversely, 59.6% of residents declare themselves completely clear of medical ailments, compared to 63.3% across Regional NSW.
-Working-age population faces notable health challenges with elevated chronic condition rates.
-The area has 22.3% of residents aged 65 and over (3,076 people), lower than the 23.4% in Regional NSW.
-Health outcomes among seniors present some challenges, aligning broadly with national rankings for the general population.
+Approximately 50% of Goonellabah's total population (~6,982 people) has private health cover, compared to the national average of 55.7%.
+Mental health issues affect 11.2% of residents, while asthma impacts 10.0%.
+59.6% of residents report no medical ailments, compared to 63.3% across Regional NSW.
+Working-age population health challenges are notable due to elevated chronic condition rates.
+The area has 22.5% of residents aged 65 and over (3,118 people).
+Senior health outcomes present some challenges, generally in line with national rankings.

 Frequently Asked Questions - Health